 ]]>

 Somatic Tracking: A Mindful Body-Based Practice for Nurturing Safety https://unityphysio.co.uk/mindful-somatic-tracking/ Wed, 25 Jun 2025 14:13:35 +0000 https://unityphysio.co.uk/?p=6959 What is Somatic Tracking?
-Somatic tracking is a mindfulness-based practice that involves gently bringing attention to physical sensations with a sense of safety, curiosity and without judgement or expectation of a particular outcome.
-It draws on principles from a mindfulness, somatic experiencing, interoception and neuroplasticity research and pain neuroscience education.
-The term “somatic tracking” …
+Somatic tracking is a mindfulness-based practice.
+It involves gently bringing attention to physical sensations with a sense of safety, curiosity, and without judgement or expectation of a particular outcome.
+It draws on principles from a mindfulness, somatic experiencing, interoception neuroplasticity research and pain neuroscience education.
+The term “somatic tracking” was …

 Somatic Tracking: A Mindful Body-Based Practice for Nurturing Safety Read More »